 A quick introduction

-Yell is a rectangular-shaped island much of which is covered in peaty moorland and grazing sheep, who often quite happily wander out onto the open road – so drivers beware!
-The untouched moorland is interspersed with coastal crofting communities, the largest of which is Mid Yell.
+Yell is a largely rectangular island of peaty moorland and grazing sheep – many of which wander freely onto the roads, so drivers take care!
+The landscape is dotted with coastal crofting communities, the largest being Mid Yell.

 How to get to Yell